Output, Efficiency & Cost in One View

 Is this productivity calculator free?

 Yes.
-It is completely free, runs entirely in your browser, requires no signup, and stores none of your data.
-Calculate as many times as you want.
+It is completely free, runs entirely in your browser, requires no signup, and stores none of your data, see our Privacy Policy.